×

 We asked people in Guatemala if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be respectful of local customs and traditions when visiting Guatemala.
 It is considered rude to point with your finger, so it is best to use an open hand when gesturing.
 It is also important to dress modestly, especially when visiting religious sites.
 It is also important to be aware of the local language and to avoid speaking English loudly in public.
 Additionally, it is important to be aware of the local customs regarding physical contact, as it is considered inappropriate to touch someone without their permission.
-Finally, it is important to be respectful of the local culture and to avoid making jokes or comments that could be seen as offensive," explained one expat living in Guatemala.
+Finally, it is important to be respectful of the local culture and to avoid making jokes or comments that could be seen as offensive," said one expat in Guatemala.

 Why do people move to Guatemala?